bjcull/bjcull.github.com/_posts/2012-10-01-using-less-css-with-mvc4-web-optimization.md

  * The `cssTransformer` and `jsTransformer` variables tie in the BundleTransformer to the pipeline.
  * The `nullOrderer` variable forces the optimizer to reference the files in the order they are defined.
- * The string we pass to the `StyleBundle` and `ScriptBundle` is a virtual path.
+ * The string we pass to the `Bundle` constructor is a virtual path.
 Don't use a real path otherwise you'll run into some funky routing issues.
  * The `BundleTable.EnableOptimizations = true;` allows you to force the optimizations to render as they would in release mode.

 ## Step 3: Reference the Bundles in your Layout View